Floorp-Projects/Floorp-Portable/README.md

 # Floorp Portable

 **Note: Currently only Windows is supported.
-Also, the automatic update feature is not yet available at this time.**
+Also, the automatic update feature is not available for versions below 10.8.0.**

 **Warning: This is currently a beta version.
 Unexpected problems may occur.**